google/keytransparency/docs/design.md

 using a variety of key formats at the same time.
 Individual apps may specify their own key formats and the relationships between keys and devices.

-For PGP keys, however, the server will enforce a limit of 1 PGP keyring per account.
+For PGP keys, however, the server enforces a limit of 1 PGP keyring per account.

 ## Construction

 ### Everyone sees the same results

-The keys that a recipient sees for him/herself are the same keys a potential sender sees.
-This property is accomplished by
+Keys that a recipient sees for him/herself are the same keys a potential sender sees.
+This property is accomplished by:

 - Hashing all the keys that the server has, signing that hash, and publishing the Signed Map Head (SMH)